 Likewise, the “witnesses” have “the power to shut the heaven, so that it does not rain during the days of their prophesying.”
 Like Moses in Egypt, they have the authority to turn the waters into blood, and “to smite the earth with every plague.”

 The two speak as one.
 The fire unleashed by their “word,” singular, issues from their“mouth,” also singular.
 When they are killed, their single “body” lies in the street of the “great city.”
 The same “plagues” issue from both “witnesses,” and both stop the rain and turn water into blood.

 Verse 4 alludes to the passage in Zechariah when the prophet saw a “golden lampstand” holding seven lamps with “two olive trees” on either side.
 A voice declared, “Not by might, nor by power, but by my spirit, says Yahweh of hosts.”
-The two “olive trees” provided oil to the lamps and represented the “two anointed ones” – Joshua the high priest and Zerubbabel of the royal line of David – (Zechariah 4:2-14).
+The two “olive trees” provided oil to the lamps and represented the “two anointed ones” – Joshua the high priest and Zerubbabel from the royal line of David – (Zechariah 4:2-14).

 By their “word,” fire falls and “waters turn into blood.”
 Likewise, the second trumpet produced the “great mountain burning with fire” that was cast into the sea, turning “the third part into blood.”